 The U.S. Navy and Coast Guard deployed planes and cutters with magnetic anomaly detectors, sidescan sonar, and sonar survey to find the wreckage.
-In May, a Navy underwater recovery vehicle was sent to the site, and on May 20, 1976, the ship was spotted 535 below the surface of the lake.
+In May, a Navy underwater recovery vehicle was sent to the site, and on May 20, 1976, the ship was spotted 535 feet below the surface of the lake.

 In the decades since, only a handful of people have been able to see the wreck, which lies in two pieces.
 A pair of divers made their way down in 1995, the same year a crew—with help from the Canadian Navy, the National Geographic Society, Sony, and the Sault Ste.
 Marie Tribe of Chippewa Indians—retrieved the ship‘s bell at the behest of the families of those who were lost.
 The Canadian government has since prohibited access to the site.

-In eerie archival tapes below, you can hear Anderson skipper Jesse Cooper correspond with the Coast Guard, and see video of the wreck.
+In eerie archival video below, you can hear Anderson skipper Jesse Cooper correspond with the Coast Guard, and see video of the wreck.

-The annual Edmund Fitzgerald memorial ceremony takes place on November 10th at the Great Lakes Shipwreck Museum at Whitefish Point.
-The recovered and restored bell will toll 29 times for each member of the Fitzgerald's crew, and a 30th for the estimated 30,000 mariners lost on the Great Lakes.
+The annual Edmund Fitzgerald memorial ceremony takes place on November 10 at the Great Lakes Shipwreck Museum at Whitefish Point.
+The recovered and restored bell tolls 29 times for each member of the Fitzgerald’s crew, and a 30th for the estimated 30,000 mariners lost on the Great Lakes.